yshmarov/yshmarov.github.io/_posts/2022-10-10-github-actions.md

 Usually code storage solutions like Github/Gitlab allow you to run these tests in a virtual environment.

-That way, you and your team can be sure that the tests are successful before merging a PR.
+That way, you and your team can be sure that the tests are successful before merging a PR without having to re-run the tests on their machines.

-The Github tool that allows you to run scripts in a virtual environment is called **Github Actions**.
+The Github tool that allows you to run this sort of scripts in a virtual environment is called **Github Actions**.

 To start using Github Actions on a repo, you would need to add a folder like `.github/workflows` in the root directory of your app.